 1. Update for Energy Efficiency

-in more light and contributes to a happier workplace and a better appearance
+When you get the most energy-efficient materials, you can use more windows in your building without worrying about the bills.
+This brings in more light and contributes to a happier workplace and a better appearance for customers.

 2. Add Windows that Open

 Many offices are tightly sealed and incorporate non-moving windows.
 But advantages exist to bucking this trend — at least with some windows.
 When the weather is moderate — throughout spring and fall — employees can open windows to circulate air and keep their areas more comfortable on their own.
 You rely less on air conditioners, central heating, and inefficient fans or heaters.